X

 Review: The EcoFlow Delta Pro Ultra is the home backup system we needed during a recent storm

 Even without the expanded storage capacity, a single EcoFlow DPU can provide essential power for a home for up to two days.
-ZDNET writer Maria Diaz went hands-on with the DPU and Smart Home Panel 2 and said that it provides a seamless transfer from grid to backup power in the event of a power outage.
+ZDNET writer Maria Diaz went hands-on with the DPU and Smart Home Panel 2 and said that it provides a seamless transfer from the grid to backup power in the event of a power outage.

 "The last outage I experienced lasted two days and coincided with this winter's coldest week," Diaz wrote.
 "Delta Pro Ultra gave my family power so our kids could eat warm meals (albeit microwaved), sleep with their night lights and sound machines, and keep essential devices charged."